trackle-iot/liblightmodbus/doc/modbusMaskRead.3lightmodbus.md

 `uint8_t modbusMaskRead( uint8_t *mask, uint16_t maskLength, uint16_t bit );`

 ## DESCRIPTION
-The **modbusMaskRead** function returns *bit* bit from *mask* little-endian array of *maskLength* length.
-It's useful when whole array is one long bit mask.
-When returned value is greater than 1, an error occurred.
+The **modbusMaskRead** function returns a single bit (from *bit* position) from little-endian array (*mask*) of *maskLength* bytes length.
+It's useful once whole array is treated like a single bit mask.
+When the returned value is greater than 1, an error has occurred.

 ## AUTHORS
 Jacek Wieczorek (Jacajack) - mrjjot@gmail.com